alphagov/forms/ADR/ADR038-add-psql-database-and-solid-queue-to-forms-runner.md

 Forms Runner will be responsible for running background jobs to send submission emails and consume SQS messages that inform us about the send result.
 We will have to manage any performance impacts of this and configure additional monitoring.

 We have an additional infrastructure dependency on PostgreSQL for Forms Runner.
 There will be additional costs to configuring another Amazon Aurora instance.
+We also want to bring forward work to allow for zero downtime RDS updates so that we don't need to make the platform unavailable for form fillers whilst performing an update.